-Members enrolled in BadgerCare Plus or Wisconsin Medicaid receive a ForwardHealth identification card.
+Members enrolled in BadgerCare Plus or Medicaid receive a ForwardHealth identification card.
 Always verify a member's enrollment before providing nonemergency services to determine if there are any limitations on covered services and to obtain the correct spelling of the member's name.
-Refer to the Online Handbook in the Provider area of the ForwardHealth Portal for more information about verifying enrollment.